mboyanna/simpletrends/README.md

 		all_usernames = self.all_recent_posts_for_tag(self, days_old=2, hashtag="urbandecay")
 ```
 This client supports parameters which are described in the Setup section below, under "Application settings"

+### Limitations

+With debug logging option turned on, this client requires lots of memory to run.
+When collecting handles for a very popular hashtag, unless running on a computer with large memory, turn the debug logging off in params.py as explained under Application Settings paragraph in Setup section below.

+This client first collects all data and then returns results.
+For a very popular hashtag and with very small settings for batch sizes, this may take more than a ~sec.
+In the next version, this client can be developed to do a 'trickle' runs, meaning that it can keep pushing the results as they come out rather than in one fell swoop at the end.

 Setup